mattplichtawild/guild-messenger-app/README.md

 The 'quickly hack it together' technique worked for me considering the restraints, but I would definitely want to define a schema and build these request handlers for a more robust application.

 I am open to your thoughts on these design approaches.

+## Accessiblity

+Thinking on the elements I used to build the components with MaterialUI, I realized that the project is probably not very friendly to accessibility concerns.
+Because the A&E team is likely working more closely with the end users (students), this strikes me as an area that needs a lot of consideration.
+Though the scope of the project may not translate perfectly over to scope of working with admissions, I feel that more thought will need to go into making the products I build more accessible to the users.

+This will aid in my own applications and I plan to find some resources on a11y.

 ## Bonus